Riverology

 Key Concepts

-Rivers in Riverology have a defined flow direction determined by the spline.
-Objects in the water experience forces pushing them downstream, and swimming characters must fight against or swim with the current.
+Rivers have a defined flow direction determined by the spline.
+Objects experience forces pushing them downstream, and swimming characters must fight against or swim with the current.

-Each spline point can have independent width and depth values, allowing rivers to narrow through canyons, widen into deltas, or shallow out near banks — all with smooth interpolation.
+Each spline point can have independent width and depth values - rivers can narrow through canyons, widen into deltas, or shallow near banks with smooth interpolation.

-Riverology can automatically carve riverbeds into landscape geometry and blend shorelines using Runtime Virtual Textures, eliminating manual terrain painting.
+Riverology automatically carves riverbeds into landscape geometry and blends shorelines using Runtime Virtual Textures.

 Riverology vs Oceanology